 - Any broadcast or rebroadcast of coverage must comply with the broadcaster's legal obligations.

-- Coverage of proceedings must not be used in any medium for political advertising or election campaigning (except with the permission of all members shown), satire, ridicule, denigration, commercial sponsorship or commercial advertising.
+- Coverage of proceedings must not be used for commercial sponsorship or commercial advertising.

 Parliament TV is broadcast under the authority of the House and is fully protected under the Parliamentary Privilege Act 2014.
 However, further communication of Parliament TV coverage does not have the same level of protection, as it is covered by only a qualified immunity.
 If you are in doubt about the footage that you wish to broadcast, you should seek your own legal advice.